xmaxcooking/selfhosted-ollama/README.md

 - [Supported GPU](https://github.com/ollama/ollama/blob/main/docs/gpu.md) + Cuda Toolkit for Nvidia
 - For AMD GPUs refere to the official [documentation](https://docs.openwebui.com/getting-started/#docker-compose)

-The following setup instructions use a docker-compsoe file for Nvidia GPU-Support.

-Please refer to the official documentation [here](https://docs.openwebui.com/getting-started/#docker-compose) if you're using an AMD GPU or remove the relevant resources in the compsoe file to run CPU-only.

-Check the list of supported GPUs [here](https://github.com/ollama/ollama/blob/main/docs/gpu.md)

 ## Setup Instructions

 1. Clone the repository: